zicklag/docs-1/configuration/users-roles-permissions.md

 ::: warning Read Field Permissions

-The Directus App always requires read access to the Primary Key field (eg: `id`) so it can uniquely identify items.
+The Directus App always requires read access to the Primary Key field (e.g., `id`) so it can uniquely identify items.
 Also, if a Collection has "Archive" or "Sort" fields configured, those fields will also need read access to use the App's soft-delete and manual sorting features.